Agricultural Market Information System: Background

 AMIS was created as a tool to address excessive food price volatility and to strengthen global food security in a period of heightened insecurity in international food markets.
 Its creation is thus intrinsically linked to the two consecutive price hikes that occurred in 2007/08 and 2010.

 After the 2007-08 world food price crisis led to social unrest in a number of countries and drastically worsened the food security situation, the world experienced another food price shock in the summer of 2010 when the Russian Federation announced an export ban on wheat in response to a severe drought and wildfires that threatened much of the country's crop.

 Under the auspices of its Intergovernmental Groups on Grains and Rice, FAO invited all its members to Rome for an extraordinary meeting in September 2010 to discuss the troubled market conditions and to stimulate a coordinated response.
 While the event failed to yield any immediate results, it can be credited for triggering constructive discussions that eventually led to the creation of AMIS.
 The meeting acknowledged that unexpected price hikes and volatility were “amongst major threats to food security and that their root causes need to be addressed.”
 In particular it recognized “the lack of reliable and up-to-date information on crop supply and demand and export availability” as well as “insufficient market transparency at all levels including in relation to futures markets” among the main drivers of the most recent disturbances in world food markets.
 It further emphasized the need “to enhance market information and transparency”, calling for improved “monitoring of planting intentions, crop development and domestic market information.”

 These ideas were taken up during the G20 Summit in Seoul in November 2010, which asked a number of international institutions to identify the best ways to manage and mitigate risks of food price volatility without distorting markets.
 The ensuing report was presented to the French Presidency of the G20 in June 2011, concluding with a list of ten recommendations, among which to establish AMIS.
 In the final declaration of the G20 Summit in Cannes, heads of state and government of the G20 countries stressed the importance of improving "market information and transparency in order to make international markets for agricultural commodities more effective."
 In order to address these challenges, they decided to launch AMIS that was officially inaugurated in September 2011.

 Participating countries

-Participants in AMIS include G20 countries plus Spain and seven additional major exporting and importing countries of the AMIS crops.
-These are: Egypt, Kazakhstan, Nigeria, the Philippines, Thailand, Ukraine, and Vietnam.
+Participants in AMIS include G20 countries plus Spain and eight additional major exporting and importing countries of the AMIS crops.
+These are: Bangladesh, Egypt, Kazakhstan, Nigeria, the Philippines, Thailand, Ukraine, and Vietnam.
 G20 members are Argentina, Australia, Brazil, Canada, China, European Union, France, Germany, India, Indonesia, Italy, Korea, Japan, Mexico, Russian Federation, Saudi Arabia, South Africa, Turkey, United Kingdom, and the United States.